Click HERE to view our 2023 Paddling Class schedule

 This course is geared for all levels of paddlers and explores and discovers the best solutions for when (not if) we end up in the water, out of our boats.

-Our kids kayaking class, geared to 7 -13 year olds, is a great way to introduce your child to the sport of kayaking.
+Our kids kayaking class, geared to ages 7 -13 , are a great way to introduce your child to the sport of kayaking.
 Designed with fun and water safety as primary goals, we teach students through a variety of games and exploration.
-Classes are taught in traditional youth sized sea kayaks.
+Thanks to our friends at West Michigan Coast Kayaking Association (WMCKA), we are able to provide traditional youth sized sea kayaks for participants.

 Interested in additional programming or have questions about our classes?
 Send an email to us at email@example.com.